matuzo/matuzoat/src/blog/12-tips-for-more-accessible-react-apps-slides-react-finland-2019.md

 Tip number 3: Use `<button>` if you need a button.

-It's tempting to use `div`s as buttons because they come with less default styling than HTML `button`s but there's a huge difference when it comes to user experience.
+It's tempting to use `div`s as buttons because they come with less default styling than HTML `button`s but there’s a huge difference when it comes to user experience.

 I'll show you the difference in the following demo.